rruiz-s/agile-gscience-2024-rs-flood/README.md

 |  |- figures/                     # diagrams, images, and other non-graph graphics
 |
 |- README                          # the top level description of content
-|- study.Rproj                     # RStudio project for this study
 ```